linde/acm-shift-left/README.md

 ```

 Let's fix the label for the namespace, then try again.
 If it passes through the
-config withour errors, it worked!
+config without output to stderr, it worked!

 ```bash
 $ docker run -it --rm -v $(pwd)/config-root:/workspace/cluster  \